We Address Stress!

 I can’t say with any certainty exactly how much quicker or more complete my recovery has been thanks to training with NeurOptimal® 2-3 times a week, but I do feel that it has been extremely helpful and I crave the sessions like I never did before, so I know it is helping.

-Regardless of whether the symptoms are caused by ADD/ADHD or TBI/MBI NeurOptimal® training can be helpful for managing the symptoms that are common to both, and since NO is diagnostic agnostic, who really needs a diagnosis?
+Regardless of whether the symptoms are caused by ADD/ADHD or TBI/MBI NeurOptimal® training can be helpful for managing the stress inherent to both, and since NO is diagnostically agnostic, who really needs a diagnosis?